cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 ## Server.xml Modifications

-The following modifications happen to your server.xml:
+When a packaged server or a Liberty server directory is pushed, the Liberty buildpack detects the server.xml file along with your application.
+The Liberty buildpack makes the following modifications to the server.xml file.

-* The buildpack ensures there is exactly one `httpEndpoint` element in your configuration.
+* The buildpack ensures there is exactly one `httpEndpoint` element in the file.
-* The buildpack ensures that the `httpPort` attribute in this element points to a system variable called `${port}`.
-This will replace any existing settings for the `httpPort`.
+* The buildpack ensures that the `httpPort` attribute in the `httpEndpoint` element points to a system variable called `${port}`.
 * The buildpack ensures that the `runtime-vars.xml` file is logically merged with your server.xml.
-Specifically, the buildpack accomplishes this by including the element:
-`<include location="runtime-vars.xml" />` in your server.xml.
+Specifically, the buildpack appends the line `<include location="runtime-vars.xml" />` to your server.xml.

 ## Referencable Variables